Admission

 • Complete the Common Application, the Coalition Application, or the QuestBridge Application.
 Applications for admission may be submitted before candidates take standardized tests for college admission.

 • Arrange with the officials of their high school to complete and forward the Secondary School Report to the Office of Undergraduate Admission.
-All candidates should have their records through the sixth semester sent to Northwestern as early in the senior year as possible.
-Candidates should have seventh-semester grades sent as soon as they are available.
+All candidates should have their records through the sixth semester (or equivalent) sent to Northwestern as early in the senior year as possible.
+Candidates should have seventh-semester grades (or equivalent) sent as soon as they are available.

 • Submit applicable standardized tests as outlined in the General Requirements for Admission section and/or the English Proficiency for International Applicants sections in this chapter.
 Testing deadlines can be found in the Application and Testing Deadlines table.
 If choosing to submit an SAT and/or ACT score, applicants may self-report the SAT and ACT scores, taking care to report their highest individual sections of the SAT and/or highest ACT composite/section score(s).
 Applicants are not obligated to report scores from all test dates, though are welcome to do so.
 Students who have been admitted with consideration of test scores and who choose to enroll will be required to submit official SAT or ACT test scores that correspond to the highest self-reported scores prior to matriculation.
 English proficiency scores may not be self-reported; these should be submitted officially via the testing company at the applicant stage.